Hawaii Massage Therapist State Requirements

 License Transfer Methods:

-- Credential Review: Hawaii does not have a reciprocity agreement with other states but offers a credential review process.
+Credential Review: Hawaii does not have a reciprocity agreement with other states but offers a credential review process.
 Applicants must provide proof of passing the Massage and Bodywork Licensing Examination (MBLEx) or another approved national exam.

-- Licensure by Endorsement: If you hold a current massage therapy license in good standing from another state, you can apply for licensure in Hawaii through endorsement.
+Licensure by Endorsement: If you hold a current massage therapy license in good standing from another state, you can apply for licensure in Hawaii through endorsement.
 This method requires that you meet or exceed the educational and examination standards that were in place in Hawaii at the time your license was issued in the other state.

 Interstate Massage Compact (IMpact)

-Given the evolving nature of interstate compacts and licensure requirements, it's advisable for Licensed Massage Therapists (LMTs) in Hawaii to regularly check for updates, especially regarding the state's involvement in the Interstate Massage Compact.
+New Hampshire's Participation: Hawaii currently does not currently have the IMpact enacted.
+However, given the evolving nature of interstate compacts and state examination and licensure requirements, it's advisable for Licensed Massage Therapists (LMTs) in Hawaii to regularly check for updates, especially regarding the state's involvement in the Interstate Massage Compact.

 This participation could alter licensure requirements and practice opportunities in multiple states.
-For the most current information, it would be beneficial to consult the Hawaii Department of Commerce and Consumer Affairs (DCCA), or the official Interstate Massage Compact website.
+For the most current information, it would be beneficial to consult the Hawaii state Department of Commerce and Consumer Affairs (DCCA), or the official Interstate Massage Compact website.

 Costs per day represents the cost of the total policy amount divided by policy days.
 Daily payments are not available.